 - I got all my bulk materials from BuildBase – There was no particular brand preference here – it was just a matter of them being the first people who could supply the materials once the lockdown started easing.
 They won the business and have continued to do so ever since.
 They’ve provided breeze blocks, cement, building sand, sharp sand, concrete ballast, pea gravel and hardcore.

 - And then there were some random products I hadn’t thought about or realised that you needed.
 Paving slurry helps bond the non-absorbent slabs to the mortar.
 A hydrochloric acid solution removes cement dust from the surface of the slabs.
 An “invisible” sealant keeps water out of the surface of the slabs (and helps keep them clean).
 I filled the joints between slabs with a brush-in joint filler.
-For the joint filler, slurry and sealant I used Natural Paving’s “Pavetuf” brand and ordered them from the same online retailer.
+For the joint filler, slurry and sealant I used Natural Paving’s “Pavetuf” brand.
+I ordered these from the same online retailer.
 The hydrochloric acid is available on Amazon (as are long rubber gloves, face masks and goggles – stay safe).

 - For the little bit of fence that needed to be done, I used the same products from Wickes as I used two years ago.
 It need to be identical to the other fencing and I needed so little that I could get it all in my car in a single go.
 I paint it with a Cuprinol One-Coat Sprayable colour called “Forest Green”

 - And finally, I generated a lot of waste.
 At the start I dug out the old railway sleepers and smashed up random heaps of concrete.
 So I rented a 6 cu.yd. skip from a local supplier.
 They separate the concrete and crushe it for re-use as building aggregate.
 Better than sending it to landfill.
-The first 6 cu.yd. skip did the first wave of cack, and the second got me round to the back of the garage.
-A third may well be needed, but not until 2021, when I’ve finished all of the paving.
+The first 6 cu.yd. skip did the first wave of cack.
+The second got me round to the back of the garage.
+I may well need a third, but not until 2021, when I’ve finished all of the paving.